Procedure Guide ·Neuter ·2026

 2How long does it take for a dog to recover from neutering?

-Most dogs recover in 7-10 days.
-Expect grogginess for the first 24-48 hours; by day 3, most want to be active — you'll need to restrict them.
-Keep the incision clean and dry, use an e-collar, and expect some scrotal swelling for a few days.
+Most recover in 7-10 days.
+Grogginess for 24-48 hours; by day 3 most dogs want activity - you must restrict them.
+Keep incision clean and dry, use e-collar.
 Stitches dissolve or are removed around day 10.

 3Will neutering calm my dog down?